top of page

 • Wash Thoroughly: Even pre-packaged sprouts should be rinsed under running water before use.

 • DIY Sprouts: Growing your own sprouts can be a safer option than buying sprouts on grocery shelves since you can be in control of the way the sprouts are handled and stored from start to finish.
-Make sure you use safe food handling practices such as washing your hands and jars thoroughly, avoiding cross-contamination and rinsing the sprouts twice daily (see below).
-You can even add a teaspoon of vinegar or citric acid to the soaking water to create an acidic environment that reduces bacterial growth, but this is not always necessary.

 How to Enjoy Sprouts in Your Daily Diet